yingwangbjtu/lizonghui.github.io/_pages/about.md

 Work Experience
 ======
-- Research & Development Engineer (Intern) in National Supercomputing Center (Tianjing), China from May to August, 2017
+- **Research & Development Engineer (Intern)** in National Supercomputing Center (Tianjing), China from May to August, 2017

-- Research & Development Engineer (Fulltime) in Baidu, Cina from August, 2014 to August, 2015
+- **Research & Development Engineer (Fulltime)** in Baidu, China from August, 2014 to August, 2015

-- Research Assistant (Fulltime)in Knowledge Engineering Lab, Department of Computer Science and Technology, Tsinghua University, China from July, 2010 to August, 2011
+- **Research Assistant (Fulltime)** in Knowledge Engineering Lab, Department of Computer Science and Technology, Tsinghua University, China from July, 2010 to August, 2011

 Awards and Honors